A shocking Chinese AI advancement called DeepSeek is sending US stocks plunging - Local News 8

 By David Goldman and Matt Egan, CNN

-(CNN) — US stocks were set for a steep selloff Monday morning after a surprise advancement from a Chinese artificial intelligence company, DeepSeek, threatened the aura of invincibility surrounding America’s technology industry.
+(CNN) — US stocks dropped sharply Monday morning after a surprise advancement from a Chinese artificial intelligence company, DeepSeek, threatened the aura of invincibility surrounding America’s technology industry.

-Marc Andreessen, a Trump supporter and one of the world’s leading tech investors, called DeepSeek “one of the most amazing and impressive breakthroughs I’ve ever seen,” in a post on X.
+Marc Andreessen, a supporter of President Donald Trump and one of the world’s leading tech investors, called DeepSeek “one of the most amazing and impressive breakthroughs I’ve ever seen,” in a post on X.

 The stunning achievement from a relatively unknown AI startup becomes even more shocking when considering that the United States for years has worked to restrict the supply of high-power AI chips to China, citing national security concerns.
 That means DeepSeek was able to achieve its low-cost model on under-powered AI chips.

 US tech stocks got hammered Monday morning.
-Nvidia (NVDA), the leading supplier of AI chips, whose stock more than doubled in each of the past two years, fell 12% in premarket trading.
-Meta (META) and Alphabet (GOOGL), Google’s parent company, were also down sharply, as were Marvell, Broadcom, Palantir, Oracle and many other tech giants.
+Nvidia (NVDA), the leading supplier of AI chips, whose stock more than doubled in each of the past two years, fell 12%.
+Meta (META) and Alphabet (GOOGL), Google’s parent company, were also down sharply.
+Nvidia competitors Marvell, Broadcom, Micron and TSMC all fell sharply, too.
+Oracle (ORCL), Vertiv, Constellation, NuScale and other data center companies tumbled.

 “The bottom line is the US outperformance has been driven by tech and the lead that US companies have in AI,” Lerner said.
 “The DeepSeek model rollout is leading investors to question the lead that US companies have and how much is being spent and whether that spending will lead to profits (or overspending).”